prisma-labs/graphql-framework-experiment/docs/references/components.md

 ### About {docsify-ignore}

 One of the primary means for knowing what is going on at runtime, what data is flowing through, and how so.
 A classic workhorse of debugging and development time feedback.
-There are a wealth of specialized tools but a great logging strategy can take you far. `nexus-future` gives you a logging system built for a modern cloud native environment.
+There are a wealth of specialized tools but a great logging strategy can take you far. `nexus` gives you a logging system built for a modern cloud native environment.

 We have our own logger but write to [`pino`](https://github.com/pinojs/pino) under the hood for its performance.